stroupo/hash-maps/README.md

 ```cmake
     target_link_libraries(${TARGET_NAME} PRIVATE/PUBLIC/INTERFACE stroupo::hash_map)
 ```
+Note that the installation of the library is not required to find and use the CMake package.
+After building the source code of the project CMake exports a local package configuration which refers to the current build directory.
+As long as this build directory exists the commands written above can be used to find the library.

 ## Todo
 - Create a CMake package out of the generated library.
 So there should be three different ways for including another project in your own one.